This article is also available in Urdu here.

 The Holy Spirit in the Church

-God wants us to be strong and courageous Christians; he wants us to minister effectively as Jesus did.
+God wants us to be strong and courageous Christians, and minister effectively as Jesus did.
 Jesus relied completely on the Holy Spirit’s supernatural power during his earthly ministry, and we should also.

 The Holy Spirit has been wonderfully at work, in and among Christians, throughout the church’s almost 2000 year history.
 He has manifested himself powerfully at times.
 There is nothing new about Pentecostal power and we should not shy away from the more powerful demonstrations and manifestations of the Spirit’s supernatural ministry.